gipi/blog/_drafts/reversing-usb-update-process.md

 The best way to deal with it is to set stack depth change to minus the offset plus four (I don't know why... probably there is a disalignment between the listing and decompilation windows)

+seems that ghidra can handle this with ``alloca_probe``

 ## GZIP

-An interesting part is where the code gunzip the firmware at ``0x00414d50``
+An interesting part is where the code gunzip the ``FIRM`` section at ``0x00414d50``: it doesn't seem to be depending from parameters as I thought initially (I have firmwares from other Actions' devices that don't compress that part).

+It's the first time I recognize the format following the [specification](https://tools.ietf.org/html/rfc1952).

 ## AWK